mongock/mongock/README.md

 Basic steps for you to understand the process:
 1. Create your ChangeLog class with ChangeSet methods in a package, which we'll call it "changes_package"
 2. Build the Mongock runner with Mongock Builder.
 Among other parameters, you will need to give him your "changes_package"
 3. Run Mongock object built in the previous step.
-You will see that this step will be automatically performed when used in frameworks like Spring, JHipster, etc.
+You will see that this step will be automatically performed when used in frameworks like [Spring][spring], [JHipster][JHipster], etc.

 ## Creating change logs